 Selection Policy & Process: The National Indian Law Library (NILL) endeavors to retrieve legislation of importance that deals specifically with Native Americans.

-General legislation with an impact on all U.S. citizens including Native Americans is generally not included.
+General legislation with an impact on all US citizens including Native Americans is generally not included.
 The entire or significant portion of the legislation must deal specifically with Native Americans or tribes.
-"Related news and information," is listed for legislation when found.
 Summaries of legislation are generally provided by the Congressional Research Service when available.

 Searching & Browsing Tips: Legislation is listed under topics and laws passed are in bold.
 Use "find on this page" or our full-text web site search feature to locate information.
 Contact the library for help on or to make suggestions for this bulletin.